 one two-billionth of its output reaches and is absorbed by our planet.
 The rest of it goes out in

 space (to heat and light the other inhabited worlds we know nothing about).
 The ultimate energy

 crisis is the scheduled burning out of the sun - estimated to be about thirty five billion years away.

-the trusty old CB we came to a building which, from outward appearance and the sign in the front
+on the trusty old CB we came to a building which, from outward appearance and the sign in the

-yard, seemed like a logical place to ask for directions.
+front yard, seemed like a logical place to ask for directions.
 The sign said "HELP HOUSE".
-(That's not

 One member of our party got out of the car and approached the property eagerly.
 He came